Before you go too far, think about the questions that you want answers to, whoever you ring. Here are a few examples:-

 a DL196 certificate validating a provisional moped or provisional motorcycle entitlement lasts for two years - CBT will have to be retaken if both theory and practical tests are not passed within the two year certificate life

 For moped entitlement only, if you pass your car driving test whilst your DL196 is still current or complete a CBT course and obtain a DL196 after passing your car test, the certificate is not subject to expiry, you will therefore need to keep your DL196 certificate safely.

 Please note that this applies to mopeds only, for riding motorcycles as a learner the DL196 remains valid for two years

 The cost is fully inclusive of equipment and machine.
 You WILL be here all day.

 Please note you must bring your licence with you.
 If possible bring the counterpart with you to allow us to see the provisional entitlement.
 The numbers must match.
-If you have to come back to complete your CBT there will be a charge of £65 to cover the cost for up to half a day (3.5hrs).
-This is only to cover our costs.
+If you have to come back to complete your CBT there will be an admin charge to cover the cost for up to half a day (3.5hrs).

 Please note that to progress through all of the categories below you must be tested by DSA.
 There is no automatic derestriction.

 Between the ages of 17-19 this is the size bike you are restricted to.
 You will still have to take module 1 and 2.
 After 2 years or at 19 you can take the A2 test . .

 You will have to pass the theory test and the hazard perception test prior to taking the practical test.

 ALL FEES INCLUDE BIKE , FUEL , INSURANCE AND CLOTHING.